When can Americans fly to Europe? EU set to announce new travel rules

 Much of Europe remains under a “Do Not Travel Advisory” per the US State Department website, though it is thought that this may also change in the near future.

-Current exceptions for Americans in the EU that are classified as “Reconsider Travel” are Spain, Denmark, Estonia, and Austria.
+Current exceptions for Americans in the EU that are classified at the lower advisory level of “Reconsider Travel” are Spain, Denmark, Estonia, and Austria.

-The UK, Bosnia, Albania, and Belarus are the non-EU countries that fall under that classification.
+The UK, Bosnia, Albania, and Belarus are the non-EU countries that currently fall under that classification.

+The Independent has contacted the State Department for comment on any update on advice to US travellers to Europe.

 Join our new commenting forum